khashimoto-lab/GPMC/README.md

 The source codes of this software are based on those of MiniSat-based Sat solver and SharpSAT 12.08.1.

+Note:
+This branch is an exprimental one that tries to incorporate the techniques (preprocessing and variable selecting heuristic by tree decomposition) of SharpSAT-TD to gpmc, and we focus only on the "reptile" problem as a benchmark problem here.

 ## Installation
 See `INSTALL.md`.